ajdaniel/ajdaniel.github.io/about.md

 I studied Computer Science (Games Technology) at Nottingham Trent University in the UK and graduated in 2009.

-This year I got married to the love of my life.
-I love spending time with her or my family.
-I love gaming, TV and movies along with playing Badminton and Snooker.
+I am married and I love gaming, TV and movies along with playing Badminton and Snooker.

 If you are interested in my professional career, let me direct you to my [LinkedIn profile](https://linkedin.com/in/ajdaniel).